tinelix/astoria/data/knowledgebase/rules.md

 The instance administration allows you to use the [ovk.tinelix.ru](/) site on the terms specified in these rules.
 By clicking the "Register" button, нou must agree to the [Privacy Policy](/privacy) and Rules of Instance.
 ****

-**You can do everything that does not apply to prohibited actions, but they include:**
+**You can do everything that does not apply to prohibited actions**, but they include:

 1. Refusing to obey the rules or ignoring them,
 2. Waiver of the mandatory presence of representatives of tech support agents or administration,